 It is an improved version of the original JSLinux one.
 It has a

 scrollbar and supports URL highlighting.

-embedded distribution.
-Custom packages are added for vfsync,
+distributions.
+Custom packages are added for vfsync, qemacs,

-qemacs, riscvemu, x86emu, tcc, calc.
-Optional X Window support is
+tcc.
+Optional X Window support is available with

 Access to Internet is possible inside the emulator.
 It uses the